How to Push a Car to the Side of the Road

 No long forms · No spam · No fees

-Remember — moving a stalled car is at a minimum a two-person job.
+Remember: moving a stalled car is at a minimum a two-person job.
 Do not risk injury by attempting to do it alone.
 Besides it being almost impossible, it is very dangerous.
-Also it is safest to only attempt to push a car if you plan to do it across a flat surface — and never uphill.

 It is extremely important that other drivers on the road see you as you push your vehicle.

-Step 2: Put out LED roadside flares.
+Put out LED Roadside Flares.
 Place the flares behind your stalled car.

 Traffic will see the flares about a mile ahead of time, allowing the drivers time to prepare for a hazard.
 You want to place one flare about 10 feet behind your car and the other about 300 feet behind your car.